frontendnetwork/uptodon/README.md

 It's best to check your provider's documentation and see how you can run Node.js applications.

 ### Deploy to Vercel
-You can also directly deploy the bot to Vercel:
+If you use the Deploy with Vercel button, you will be promted to fill in the environment variables, which you can find in the [`.env.example`](https://github.com/JokeNetwork/mastodon-uptime-bot/blob/main/.env.example), a description on what to enter can be found in [Get started](#get-started).
+When these variables are not filled in, the bot will not build on Vercel.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2FJokeNetwork%2Fmastodon-uptime-bot&env=INSTANCE,APP_NAME,HASHTAG,SECRET,UPTIME_ROBOT_API_KEY,IMAGE,PATH_UP,PATH_DOWN,PORT,DEBUG&envDescription=API%20Keys%20and%20variables%20needed%20to%20deploy%20the%20bot.&envLink=https%3A%2F%2Fgithub.com%2FJokeNetwork%2Fmastodon-uptime-bot%2FREADME.md%23get-started&redirect-url=https%3A%2F%2Fgithub.com%2FJokeNetwork%2Fmastodon-uptime-bot)

-Please note that you have to fill in the environment variables yourself before building, otherwise the bot will not build on Vercel.

-If you use the Deploy with Vercel button, you will be promted to fill in the environment variables, which you can find in the [`.env.example`](https://github.com/JokeNetwork/mastodon-uptime-bot/blob/main/.env.example), a description on what to enter can be found in [Get started](#get-started).

 ### Deploy to Netlify
+To deploy to Netlify you have to fill in the environment variables yourself on Netlify before building, otherwise the bot will not build.
+You can find the variables in the [`.env.example`](https://github.com/JokeNetwork/mastodon-uptime-bot/blob/main/.env.example), a description on what to enter can be found in [Get started](#get-started).

 [![Deploy to Netlify Button](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/jokenetwork/mastodon-uptime-bot)

-Please note that you have to fill in the environment variables yourself before building, otherwise the bot will not build on Netlify.
-You can find the variables in the [`.env.example`](https://github.com/JokeNetwork/mastodon-uptime-bot/blob/main/.env.example), a description on what to enter can be found in [Get started](#get-started).

 ## Misc
 ### Dependencies